bombasticSlacks/Aspirant/Game/Magic-Items.md

 ### Discordant

 Magic items that have magic abilities that are unrelated to the original function are considered discordant.
 Discordant items disrupt the physical world in ways that are unaligned with the item's expected function, meaning they are harder to create.
-These items aren't more powerful necessarily than [Harmonic](#Harmonic), but they are more erratic.
+These items aren't more powerful necessarily than [[#Harmonic|Harmonic]], but they are more erratic.

 > A backpack that expels large spews of fire.
 > A shield that lets you speak any language.